FAQ

 - Swift SDK — iOS, iPadOS, and macOS (distributed as a Swift Package)

-Both SDKs have zero runtime dependencies and handle batching, compression, and retry automatically.
+The Swift and Node.js SDKs have zero runtime dependencies; the Android core module depends only on kotlinx-coroutines.
+All three handle batching, compression, and retry automatically.
 Events from all platforms appear in the same dashboard.

 Can I self-host Owlmetry?